pruthvigithub1137/prem/README.md

-# AMAR PREM KATHA by Archer! any help Contact @archernap at TG
+# MAJA KARO SAB by Pruthvi! any help Contact @Pruthvi1137 at TG
-` Maje Karo Sab `

 ____RUN THIS CODE In Console___